xuankimtran/docs-1/pages/katalon-studio/docs/machine-id.md

 ### With Katalon Runtime Engine

-Whenever you run a test with KRE, KRE starts getting your machine ID and verifying active licenses.
-In the terminal, you can view the information of your machine ID.
+Running a test with KRE automatically fetches your machine ID to validate your license.
+You can view your machine ID information in the terminal.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/machine-ID/machine-id-kre.png" alt="machine ID in KRE" width=100%>